 Message Batching & Throughput Optimization for Web Push Delivery

-High-volume web push campaigns demand precise orchestration to bypass provider throttling, minimize latency, and guarantee secure delivery.
+High-volume web push campaigns demand precise orchestration to manage provider throttling, minimize latency, and guarantee secure delivery.
 Implementing an efficient batching strategy is foundational to the broader Backend Delivery Architecture & Queue Management framework.
-This guide provides production-ready patterns for payload consolidation, connection pooling, and secure scaling, targeting full-stack developers, growth engineers, and mobile-web teams responsible for subscription lifecycle delivery.
+This guide provides production-ready patterns for payload consolidation, connection pooling, and secure scaling.

 Architecting the Batching Engine

 Push providers enforce strict rate limits and connection caps per origin.
 Unbatched, sequential dispatches exhaust connection pools and trigger 429 Too Many Requests responses.
-A deterministic batching engine groups subscriptions by push service (FCM, Safari APNs, Mozilla), applies dynamic chunk sizing, and dispatches via a controlled worker pool.
+A deterministic batching engine groups subscriptions by push service, applies dynamic chunk sizing, and dispatches via a controlled worker pool.

 Implementation Steps